 Quality ratings are calculated for each eligible QHP product using clinical quality and enrollee experience survey data.
-Based on results, CMS will calculate and produce quality performance ratings for each health plan on a 1-5- star rating scale.
+Based on results, CMS will calculate and produce quality performance ratings for each health plan on a one to five star rating scale.